giulianopz/programming/README.md

       Web --> Security
   ```

-  Altough the list is very dense (even lacking proper structure of information), one must keep in mind that the focus of learning to code should always be on learning abstract concepts and their low-level implementation which underlie the tech stack used in modern programming, rather than specific and ephemeral tools (e.g. libraries, frameworks, etc.):
+  Altough the list is very dense (and even lacking proper structure of information), one must keep in mind that the focus of learning to code should always be on learning abstract concepts and their low-level implementation details which underlie the tech stack used in modern programming, rather than specific and ephemeral tools (e.g. libraries, frameworks, etc.):
   > Modern programming is becoming complex, uninteresting, full of layers that just need to be glued.
 It is losing most of its beauty.
 In that sense, most programming is no longer art nor high engineering (most programs written at big and small corporations are trivial: coders just need to understand certain ad-hoc abstractions, and write some logic and **glue code**).
 Only very few programmers are facing the artistic face of programming.
 Only very few programmers are facing high engineering in programming.
   >> (Salvatore Sanfilippo, aka [antirez](http://invece.org/))